-Many attribute the significant decrease in incidents of abuse beginning in the early 1980s to the shift in seminaries and houses of formation to comprehensively address issues surrounding healthy human development and sexual integration.
-3 This major, positive shift has been recognized as a key contribution to overall sexual abuse prevention efforts.
-Members in initial formation must also themselves feel safe.
+Many attribute the significant decrease in incidents of abuse beginning in the early 1980s to the shift in seminaries and houses of formation to comprehensively address issues surrounding healthy human development and sexual integration.3 This positive shift has been recognized as a key contribution to overall sexual abuse prevention efforts.
+Members in initial formation must also feel safe themselves.

 - R1.
 The Institute ensures Members in formation are educated on how to develop a mature, integrated sexuality as a foundation for celibate chastity. - R2.
 The Institute ensures Members in formation are educated on appropriate boundaries, including cultural competencies and behavioral norms relevant to the ministries in which they serve. - R3.
-The Institute ensures Members in formation are encouraged to identify and address challenges to maintaining celibate chastity and healthy intimate relationships. - R4.
+The Institute ensures Members in formation are encouraged to identify and address challenges to maintaining celibate chastity and healthy, intimate relationships. - R4.
 The Institute ensures a Member in formation who sexually abuses a minor will be dismissed. - R5.
 The Institute ensures a Member in formation who is unable to maintain appropriate boundaries with minors, despite guidelines and instruction, will not be permitted to continue in formation. - R6.
-The Institute ensures Members in formation are educated about the requirements and procedures for reporting boundary violations, misconduct, harassment, and abuse to the proper criminal, civil, and ecclesiastical authorities.
+The Institute ensures Members in formation are educated on how to report boundary violations, misconduct, harassment, and abuse to the proper criminal, civil, and ecclesiastical authorities.